ssachan675-cpu/gravix247-legal/privacy-policy.md

 **Retention:**
 - We retain your personal data for as long as your account remains active.
-- Purchase and entitlement records are retained for as long as needed to honour your purchases and for accounting or legal purposes, even after account deletion.
+- **Subscription and purchase records** — the Google Play purchase token, the product purchased, and the dates it was active — are retained for as long as needed to honour your subscription and for accounting, tax, and legal purposes, **even after account deletion**.
+These records are kept separately from your profile and are not linked to your name, email, or mobile number after deletion.
+- **Device-transfer and account-deletion records** — a non-reversible (hashed) device reference, the date, and the reason — are retained after account deletion for **fraud prevention and abuse detection**, specifically to detect repeated deletion-and-recreation used to evade the one-device-per-account limit described in Section 3.2 and in Section 4.4 of our Terms of Service.
+These records do not contain your name, email, or mobile number.
-- If you request deletion of your account (Section 9), we will delete or anonymise your personal data within **30 days** of verifying your request, except for data we are required to retain by law (e.g., financial records) or that is needed to resolve an active dispute.
+- **When you delete your account from within the App (Section 9), deletion of your personal data is immediate.** Where you instead ask us to delete your data by email, we will delete or anonymise it within **30 days** of verifying your request.
+- In both cases, we retain only what is described above, together with anything we are required to retain by law (for example, financial records) or that is needed to resolve an active dispute.

 ---